You might be surprised to learn that accidents are the third leading cause of death…

 Why Buy Both Life Insurance and AD&D Insurance?

-Life insurance covers both death caused by unintentional injuries, as well as death due to natural causes.
+Life insurance covers both death caused by unintentional injuries, as well as due to natural causes.
 Life insurance has broader coverage than accidental death insurance, so you might ask why you would need AD&D insurance.
 Three main reasons to consider AD&D are:

 - Sudden accidental deaths allow less time for dependents to prepare financially.
 AD&D coverage can be a more affordable way to provide additional financial assistance to your dependents in the event of your sudden accidental death.